Would you ride with a drunk driver?

 Remember: it’s always a good idea to designate a driver before anyone starts drinking.

 What if telling your friend not to drive isn’t working?
 Your next best option is to refuse to get in the car.
 If there is someone else nearby who is closer to your friend than you, ask them to have a word.
 Maybe your friend will listen.

 Talking a friend out of driving drunk can be intimidating.
 It can also be hard.
 Alcohol impacts cognitive functions, which can make reasoning with them tough.
 Keep these tips in mind when talking:

 - Be Firm but Calm: There’s no need to yell at, belittle, or embarrass your friend.
 Instead, calmly remain firm and don’t bend to any alternative suggestions, like drinking water or coffee before driving.

-- Be Upfront: Driving while drunk could result in any number of bad Your friend might get a DUI, cause an accident, hurt themselves or someone else, or even die or kill someone.
+- Be Upfront: Driving while drunk could result in any number of bad Your friend might get a DUI reflected in the police report after a car accident, hurt themselves or someone else, or even die or kill someone.
 Be upfront about why you don’t want them to drive drunk and why you won’t ride with them.

 - Be Honest: Feelings aren’t always the easiest to voice, but be honest about how you Sometimes, the best way to get through to someone who is under the influence is to have a soul-bearing conversation.
 Sit them down, show them you have something important to say, and then lay it out for them.
 You don’t want to hurt them.
 You don’t want them to get hurt.
 You don’t want anyone to get hurt.
 And aside from physical injury, a DUI could destroy your friend’s life for a while.
 It’s not worth it.